TarangKhanna/Theater/README.md

 - [x] Cards like tableview
 - [x] Ratings shows in star format (out of 5)
 - [x] Trailer is shown
+- [x] Loading all 39 pages of data

 ## Video Walkthrough